 After all these years in Finland, there are still some things that I always wanted to do and that just haven’t happened.
 I feel like 2019 was a pretty lazy year in that regard to it’s time to step it up!
 Maybe you find some inspiration in here as well, for trips, things to do, stuff to see and more.
 Share your 2020 must-do in the comments!

-1 – Skating on frozen Saimaa: for many years, one of my biggest dreams has been to skate on the biggest lake of Finland.
-During the depths of winter, there is a 40km tour skating trail, between islands and to a pancake café – and so far it has just not happened.
+1 – Tour skating on natural ice: for many years, one of my biggest dreams has been to skate on the biggest lake of Finland, Saimaa, or on the frozen sea.
+During the depths of winter, there is a 40km tour skating trail, between islands in Saimaa and to a pancake café – and so far it has just not happened.
 4 years ago, we finally managed to go, drive through the night, only to find the temperatures too high and water on the ice, so we couldn’t go.
 I was devastated.
-I’m determined to make it happen finally in 2020.
+I’m determined to make it happen finally in 2020, skating in pure nature, no matter if it’s going to be a lake or the sea.
 While most things on this list aren’t in any particular order, this is number one for a reason.

 2 – Visit a museum each month: I bought myself the Museum Card a couple of months ago with the goal to go to one museum at least every month, and so far that hasn’t happened.
 I’ve been twice, I think.
 So in the name of art, I shall do better.